To succeed in a competitive landscape, tech companies have to understand their options for protecting intellectual property (IP).

 IP refers broadly to your business’s proprietary work, which can range from your company logo, to your manufacturing processes, to your product features.

-It’s an important concern to keep in mind: You can reduce the risk that your competitors will steal or copy a valuable invention by making well-informed decisions about what protections to pursue.
+It’s an important concern to keep in mind: You can reduce the risk that your competitors will steal or copy a valuable invention by making well-informed decisions about what legal protections to pursue.

-In this post, we’ll outline the four main types of IP protection relevant to high-tech industries, and then take a deep dive into patents versus trade secrets — because those are your best options for protecting inventions with strong commercial potential.
+In this post, we’ll outline the four main types of IP protection relevant to high-tech industries, and then take a deep dive into patents versus trade secrets — because those are your best options for protecting technology with strong commercial potential.

 - Copyrights protect original works of authorship that have been fixed in a tangible medium.
 For high-tech companies, this will most likely apply to your website and any software or firmware you develop, but also to artistic works that you create like writing, music, photos, and videos.

 - Trademarks can apply to any distinctive mark (e.g., a word, phrase, sound, or symbol) that differentiates a company’s product or service.
 Well-known examples include the Nike slogan “Just Do It” and the Apple logo.